 My best advice here is to start learning immediately.
 It will be overwhelming and a lot to take in but the sooner you start the better you’ll be.
 Many people jump into things and rely on using English to navigate life whether in Morocco or elsewhere.

-In many countries this is an option and you can survive however, until you learn the local language you’ll really miss out on a lot of opportunities to understand the local culture and make local friends.
-Enroll in language class as soon as you arrive and stick to it.
+In many countries, this is an option and you can survive however, until you learn the local language you’ll really miss out on a lot of opportunities to understand the local culture and make local friends.
+Enroll in a language class as soon as you arrive and stick to it.
 Use the bits and pieces you know and build on it as you go.

 Most importantly don’t be afraid to try!